-We all know well that market are efficient (most of the time) and many active management fund outperform because of “luck “ and not skill.
+We all know well that the market is efficient (most of the time) and much active management fund outperform because of “luck “ and not skill.
 You may find out more about this topic in my previous blog on

 As most of the investment professional think, it is hard to admit that luck plays as significant a role as skill in their investment success.
 That's not to say skill is unimportant but betting on continued success doesn't work well in investing as in other fields.

 Michael J. Mauboussin author of "The Success Equation: Untangling Skill and Luck in Business, Sports, and Investing."
 Mentioned in his book that “It's useful to take a step back to consider why betting on continued success doesn't work in investing.
 It certainly works in many other fields.
 For instance, you can count on the best chess players, sprinters or pianists to continue to perform at a high level for their next match, race or concert.
 In these activities, results correlate highly with skill, and luck plays little or no role.

 But luck plays a huge role in determining results in investing, especially in the short term.
 Luck is also prominent in business strategy and card games —including blackjack and poker.
 One way to think about the difference between the results for pianists and poker players is to visualize a continuum with all luck at one end and all skill at the other.
 Then place activities along that continuum.
 Roulette wheels and lotteries are on the luck side, and swim and crew races are on the skill side.
 Most of the action in life sits between those extremes.